Camellia-ESL/Lumina/README.md

 An attempt to make a simple usable game engine that actually produces playable games.

 ### Building on Windows
-- Install Vistual Studio with c++ desktop development
+- Install Vistual Studio with c++ desktop development and .net development
 - Make sure to install the relative graphics sdk needed to build the engine (d3d11, vulkan is not yet supported)
 - Clone repository
 - Open project_scripts and run Setup-Windows.bat